Bilfinger sees profits rising through next four years

 "Operating earnings will rise continuously through 2016, as will net income when adjusted for disposals," Koch told Reuters in an interview at the German company's headquarters.
 "We do not see signs of a recession when it comes to new orders, that's a very clear picture."

-Koch's comments run counter to expectations from analysts, who on average expect a small contraction in operating profit next year to 435 million euros ($543.7 million) at the 37-year-old builder, according to a Reuters poll, from 438 mln in 2012.
+Koch's comments run counter to expectations from analysts, who on average expect a small contraction in operating profit next year to 435 million euros (343 million pounds) at the 37-year-old builder, according to a Reuters poll, from 438 mln in 2012.

 His optimism also contrasts with forecasts from some economists for gross domestic product in Germany, Bilfinger's largest market, to fall this quarter and for the country to fall into a recession - defined as two consecutive quarters of contraction - in the latter half of 2012.